 Where to Buy Ooma

-They really have made a great product that I have recommended to a number of people and would recommend to anyone looking to cut their phone bill.
-5 out of 5 stars.
-It’s a frugal, monthly-subscription hater’s dream.
-Check out the Ooma at Amazon for more.
+Ooma really has made a great product that I have recommended to a number of people and would recommend to anyone looking to cut their phone bills, add land-line reliability and expanded feature sets to their mobile plans, and/or add additional phone connectivity capabilities (with the Ooma app, Ooma Telo Air, and Ooma LTE).
+I’d rate Ooma 5 out of 5 stars.
+Check out the Ooma at Amazon to purchase your Ooma device.